-Cancer can start any place in the body.
-Endometrial (en-doe-ME-tree-ul) cancer starts in the endometrium (EN-doe-ME-tree-um).
-It starts when cells in the endometrium grow out of control and crowd out normal cells.
-This makes it hard for the body to work the way it should.
+Endometrial cancer is a type of cancer that starts in the lining of the uterus, called endometrium.
+It happens when cells in the endometrium grow out of control and crowd out normal cells.

 Ask your doctor to use this picture to show you where the cancer is.

-The endometrium is the inner lining of the uterus (YEW-tuh-rus).
+The endometrium is the inner lining of the uterus.
 The uterus is the pear-shaped organ low in a woman’s belly that holds a growing baby.

 There are many kinds of endometrial cancer based on how the cells look.
 Some are very rare.
 Your doctor can tell you more about the kind you have.